 Topical numbing creams can be used before children’s vaccinations.
 Numbing cream will decrease the pain of needle insertion but will not take the pain completely away.

-Can you buy skin numbing cream for a tattoo procedure?
+Can you buy skin numbing cream for a tattoo procedure or piercing?

 Licensed use of all above numbing products is associated with medical procedures.
-Customers requesting numbing creams for applications before the tattoo procedure will most likely be refused the sale as this is an unlicensed use of the product.
+Customers requesting numbing creams for applications before the tattoo or piercing procedures will most likely be refused the sale as this is an unlicensed use of the product.